joe-irving/freedomtour/_drafts/what-is-a-crisis-talk.md

 ![](/assets/images/groups.jpeg)

 * After 30 mins, the groups conclude and each group nominates someone from their group to **feedback their group's conclusions**/outputs to the whole Crisis Talk assembly.
 All the outputs from all the groups are collated on a large piece of paper for everyone to see.
-* After a break, some campaigns or individuals are invited to **tell their story of what can be done to face a crisis**.
+* After a break, some campaigns or individuals are invited to **tell their stories of what can be done to face a crisis**.
 Everyone who attended can set themselves some next steps or homework of how they can get the World to something closer to that they wish to see.
 * We finish with some **fun social time and relaxing** into being with one another.
 We also invite people to write/draw on our van!

 ![](/assets/images/creative.jpeg)